Projects

 Size of building: 250 sqm

 Additional design team members: Daniel Johansson.
-This project was developed during our ’Arkitektstudio WRB’ time period.
+This project was developed during our ’Arkitektstudio WRB’ era.

 Images: Daniel Johansson